Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Experiment

-\paragraph{Gating Strategies.} We compare the proposed cluster-conditioned gating strategy with two popular ones: \emph{Token-MoLE} and \emph{Sentence-MoLE}, where MoLE denotes the mixture of LoRA experts by applying the MoE technique to LoRA, Token-MoLE obtains the routing decision based on the hidden representations of each token, and Sentence-MoLE averages the representations of the instruction tokens while excluding the visual tokens.
-As observed in Table \ref{tbl_rout}, \emph{Token-MoLE} and \emph{Sentence-MoLE} give inferior results on the evaluation tasks.
-We speculate this is because that (1) an expert only learns a subset of the tasks, giving poor generalizations and (2) similar tasks are not grouped together by the same expert, resulting in task conflicts within that expert.
-The later can be evidenced by the routing visualization in Figure \ref{fig_route}, where samples in the same dataset are routed to multiple experts instead of a dedicate one.
+We compare the proposed cluster-conditioned gating strategy with existing MoLE methods in Table \ref{tbl_rout}.
+Note that MoLE denotes the mixture of LoRA experts by applying MoE to LoRA.
+Some of these methods adopt different configurations, \eg., \# experts, expert params. and ranks.
+For fair comparison, we follow the first row of Table \ref{tbl_models} except that universal expert is not enabled in this experiment.

+\textbf{Token/Sentence-MoLE.} The former obtains the routing decision based on the hidden representations of each token (adopted by \cite{chen2024llava}) and the later on the average representations of the instruction tokens while excluding the visual tokens. (adopted by \cite{chen2024octavius}).
+Both of these methods give inferior results on the evaluation tasks.
+We speculate that this is because (1) a sparse expert learns less data than its dense counterpart, leading to lack of task generalization, (2) similar tasks are not grouped together by the same expert, resulting in task conflicts within that expert, which can be verified by the routing visualization in Figure \ref{fig_route}, where samples in the same dataset are routed to multiple experts instead of a dedicated one.